Approaches to the Navier-Stokes Problem

 Critical and subcritical spaces

-A modern approach works with special mathematical spaces that sit right at the boundary of what the scaling symmetry allows.
-These are called critical spaces.
+A more modern angle works with function spaces (like $L^3$ or $\dot{H}^{1/2}$) that sit right at the boundary of what the scaling symmetry allows.
+These are critical spaces, and they are where the sharpest regularity results live.

-The idea: if you can show that a solution stays within certain critical-space bounds, smoothness follows automatically.
-Several teams have established this, creating a menu of "regularity criteria" — conditions that, if verified, guarantee smoothness.
+The logic is clean: if you can show a solution stays within certain critical-space bounds, smoothness follows automatically.
+Multiple teams have proved this, building a whole menu of regularity criteria (conditions that guarantee smoothness if you can verify them).

-Paper links: Kenig-Koch, An alternative approach to regularity for the Navier-Stokes equations in critical spaces; Gallagher-Koch-Planchon, A profile decomposition approach to the $L^\infty_t(L^3_x)$ Navier-Stokes regularity criterion.
+Paper links: Koch-Tataru, Well-posedness for the Navier-Stokes equations (2001); Kenig-Koch, An alternative approach to regularity for the Navier-Stokes equations in critical spaces; Gallagher-Koch-Planchon, A profile decomposition approach to the $L^\infty_t(L^3_x)$ Navier-Stokes regularity criterion.
+For a detailed comparison of why energy criticality succeeds in 2D but fails in 3D, see Why 2D Is Easier Than 3D.

 Major programs in critical-space regularity:

-The fundamental obstruction: no known coercive functional is both controlled by the evolution and critical with respect to the Navier-Stokes scaling.
+The core obstruction: no known coercive functional is both controlled by the evolution and critical with respect to the Navier-Stokes scaling.

-Paper links: Kenig-Koch, An alternative approach to regularity for the Navier-Stokes equations in critical spaces; Gallagher-Koch-Planchon, A profile decomposition approach to the $L^\infty_t(L^3_x)$ Navier-Stokes regularity criterion.
+Paper links: Koch-Tataru, Well-posedness for the Navier-Stokes equations (2001); Kenig-Koch, An alternative approach to regularity for the Navier-Stokes equations in critical spaces; Gallagher-Koch-Planchon, A profile decomposition approach to the $L^\infty_t(L^3_x)$ Navier-Stokes regularity criterion.

 Harmonic analysis and Littlewood-Paley